jose-elias-alvarez/minsnip.nvim/README.md

 Bug reports and fixes are greatly appreciated.

 Feature requests and contributions are also welcome, but please note that I will continue to err towards the side of minimalism.
-If features are what you're after, please use another plugin!
+If built-in features are what you're after, I recommend using one of the alternatives listed below.

 ## Testing